yogi-krish/frontend-assignment/Readme.md

 ## Frameworks Allowed
 1. React/Vanilla JS for JavaScript
-2. No framework for CSS.
+1. No framework for CSS.
 Only Raw CSS is allowed.

 ## Note

-Result on platforms like codesandbox, replit are not accepted.
+1. Result on platforms like codesandbox, replit are not accepted.
+1. Private unaccessible links will lead to rejection.